KislayKaushal/MetaCrafter_ETH-AVAX_IntermediateAssesment/Project/README.md

 * revert statement: Used to revert the current transaction and throw an exception with a specific error message.

 ## License
 The ErrorHandling smart contract is licensed under the MIT License.
-You can find the license text in the LICENSE file.

 ## Contributing
 If you'd like to contribute to the ErrorHandling contract or have suggestions for improvement, feel free to open an issue or submit a pull request.